reshamas/reshamas.github.io/_posts/2019-02-18-lawyers-weigh-in-on-regulating-artificial-intelligence.md

 Waldman is both a law professor and sociologist.
 He presents the following paradox:
 - If we think that algorithm decisions are legitimate, we will continue to let those algorithms be used.
 - But, what *makes us feel* that these decisions are legitimate?
 - Once humans are removed from decision making process, legitimacy in algorithms drops.
 And yet, people generally feel more comfortable with algorithms.

+## Summary

+---

-## Definitions
+## Definitions / Laws
 A **cyber security policy** outlines the assets you need to protect, the threats to those assets and the rules and controls for protecting them and your business.
 The policyshould inform your employees and approved users of their responsibilities to protect the technology and information assets of your business.
 [ref](https://www.business.gov.au/risk-management/cyber-security/creating-a-cyber-security-policy-for-your-business)